-Want to write a novel which doesn’t revolve around crime, horror, or any of the other traditional concerns of category fiction and you find the whole concept of literary fiction too “highbrow” for your own tastes.
+Or maybe you want to write a novel that does not revolve around crime, horror, or any of the other traditional concerns of category fiction.
+And you find the whole concept of literary fiction too “highbrow” for your own tastes.

 Confused?
 Then you’re not alone…

-When I researched the subject, it was almost impossible to find two people who could agree on what mainstream novels actually were.
+When I researched the different types of novels, it was almost impossible to find two people who could agree on what mainstream novels actually were.
 (And I’m talking publishers and agents here.)

 That’s why I have come up with not just one but three definitions.

 1. Mainstream Fiction Is Any Novel That Sells Well

-According to this first definition, any novel, whether genre or literary, which attracts a wide audience and sells in large numbers is a mainstream novel.
+According to this first definition, any novel that attracts a wide audience and sells in large numbers is a mainstream novel.

-(Stick with me on this one because it’s not altogether straightforward to explain…)
+(Stick with me here because it’s not altogether straightforward to explain.)

 For example, the fan base for a science fiction novel might be very large (meaning the potential for big sales).
 But it’s unlikely to appeal to fans of westerns or romances or the classics.

 But here’s the thing…

-Stephen King, a horror novelist, is also a mainstream novelist.
+- Stephen King, a horror novelist, is also a mainstream novelist.
 How come?
-Because of his huge popularity and his ability to attract readers who wouldn’t normally read horror novels written by less well known writers.
+Because of his huge popularity.
+And his ability to attract readers who wouldn’t normally read horror novels written by less well known writers in that genre.

 So that’s the first definition.
-And let’s be honest, it’s not particularly helpful as you try to decide what type of book you’re going to write!
+And let’s be honest, it’s not particularly helpful as you try to decide what type of novel you’re going to write!

 After all, if your genre novel or literary novel becomes hugely popular and gets classified as “mainstream” by publishers and booksellers, it still remains a genre novel or a literary novel.